-he Community College of the Air Force continuously strives to increase and broaden the skills, knowledge, and experiences of Air Force enlisted personnel.
-The Air Force Airframe & Powerplant Certification Program is one such effort, designed to enhance performance levels of aviation maintenance technicians and noncommissioned officers.
+The Community College of the Air Force continuously strives to increase and broaden the skills, knowledge, and experiences of Air Force enlisted personnel.
+The Air Force Airframe & Powerplant (A&P) Certification Program is one such effort, designed to enhance performance levels of aviation maintenance technicians and noncommissioned officers.